sharpfoxdev/BookManager/README.md

 # BookManager

 Example full stack ASP.NET Core and Blazor Server application for borrowing and returning books.
-Uses Clean Architecture, EF COre, SQLite, Swagger for REST API.
+Uses Clean Architecture, EF Core, SQLite or Swagger for REST API.

 ## How to run